thesovereignrepo/The-Sovereign-Repository/README.md

-# The-Sovereign-Repository

-## What is this?
+What is this?

 - A repository with everything you need to be sovereign individual.

-- All method here are battle tested and used in the daily lives of sovereign individuals.
+- All methods here are battle tested and practiced in the daily lives of sovereign individuals.

+- We vow to never advise usage of experimental or untested methods.

+- We stand to protect privacy, liberty, and financial freedom.

-## How can I use the repo?
+How can I use the repo?

 - It can be used by you for every day tasks that take time looking up.